University of Maryland, Department of Psychology

 Advisor: Jennifer Wessel

-Rewina is a third graduate student working with Dr. Jennifer Wessel.
+Rewina is a sixth graduate student working with Dr. Jennifer Wessel.
 Her research area revolves around diversity and bias in organizations, the use of big data in I/O Psychology and discriminatory algorithms in recruitment and selection processes.
 She is also interested in Multicultural teams and leadership.

 EMILY FORGO